garthzx/PizzaSales/README.md

 ```bash
 ng serve
 ```
-Visit `http://localhost:4200` in your browser.
+Visit `http://localhost:58613` in your browser.
+This might change on your machine.
+Check on `ng serve`'s output instead.

 ## Dependencies
 - .NET 8, Entity Framework Core, CsvHelper
 - Angular, Angular Router, HttpClient, ngx-charts, Bootstrap 5, etc.

 ## Notes
-- Ensure the API allows CORS from `http://localhost:4200`
+- The API already allows CORS from `http://localhost:4200:58613`.
+If the port changes, go the Program.cs file of the API and set the correct port.
+Make sure to re-run `dotnet run`.
 - The application will seed the database with data from the CSV on first run
 - All logic is modular and follows clean architecture principles